 What we are interested in?

 A strong focus of the group “Mesoscopic Physics of Life” is devoted to the physics of intra-cellular organization and approaches to understand the origin of life.
-In particular, the aim of the group is to identify and understand the mechanisms underlying the assembly, positioning and aging of organelles, and how protocells could have formed and competed in order to undergo Darwin evolution.
+In particular, the aim of the group is to identify and understand the mechanisms underlying the assembly, positioning and aging of organelles, and how protocells could have formed and competed in order to undergo Darwinian evolution.
 To this end, we use concepts from the field of phase transitions, non-equilibrium thermodynamics, and non-linear dynamics, but also develop new approaches to describe these systems.
 A central challenge is to identify the minimal ingredients to understand the physics underlying these type of out-of-equlibrium systems.
-This includes one fundamental question when physics meets biology: How much does the living system deviate from the behaviour expected for thermal equilibrium system, or what are the signatures that the system is driven and favors non-equilibrium states?
+This includes one fundamental question when physics meets biology: In which respects does a living system deviate from the behaviour expected for thermal equilibrium systems?
 In other words, how much are the intra-cellular organization or the formation of protocells different to the demixing of a vinaigrette, the hardening of a drying gelatin block or the sedimentation of droplets in the gravitational field?

 What we offer?

-Feel free to reach out in the case you find the questions listed above fascinating and are interested to apply to our group.
+Feel free to contact us if you find our research fascinating and are interested to apply to our group.
 You can join our group as a PhD student or postdoc.
 Successful candidates are offered to get embedded in local but also international collaborations.
 Candidates are expected to have a strong background in theoretical physics or applied mathematics, in particular in soft matter physics, biophysics or condensed matter physics.
 Postdocs should hold a PhD in Physics, Biological Physics or Applied Mathematics, or a closely related field and are expected to have a strong track-record of research.